Out-of-distribution detection for regression tasks: parameter versus predictor entropy: Proposed Method

 \textbf{The Predictor Space.} Let $\Pi\in \R^d$ and $\Theta\in \R^d$ be random variables following the prior distribution $P$ and the variational distribution $Q$ respectively.
 Instead of relying on $\KL(Q,P)$, we would like to consider the \enquote{KL divergence} from the distribution of $f_\Pi$ to that of $f_\Theta$.
 Since the KL estimator \eqref{KLestimator} relies solely on relative distances of the samples, it opens an avenue for formalizing this idea by substituting the Euclidean distance between parameters with a distance on functions which reflects the geometry of our predictors.
 What distance do we want to consider on the space of predictors?
 As we shall see, the Euclidean distance between two parameters $\theta$ and $\theta'$ may differ drastically from the distance between the corresponding functions $f_\theta$ and $f_{\theta'}$.
 For instance, because of symmetries in our network-based model, we may have $f_\theta=f_{\theta'}$ while $\Vert\theta-\theta'\Vert$ is large.
 It may also happen that $f_\theta(X)=f_{\theta'}(X)$ for most inputs $X$ in the domain of interest while the parameters $\theta$ and $\theta'$ are far apart in the Euclidean~space.

 We therefore suggest choosing a distribution $\nu$ on the input space $\R^D$ that represents the relative importance we give to all possible inputs.
-This choice depends on the specific task.
-In our experiments, we take $\nu$ to be the uniform distribution whose support is a bounded hyperrectangle $\mathcal{H}\subseteq \R^D$ constructed from the training data (defined in section \ref{sec:empirical_study}).
-This simple input distribution serves as a model for the OOD in opposition to the \emph{in-distribution} of the training inputs.\footnote{At test time on some input $X$, we can first check if $X$ sits inside the hyperrectangle (reject if not) and then evaluate the uncertainty of our model on $X$ (reject if past a given threshold) before using the prediction.} But one could also use inputs from the training set and choose $\nu$ to be a mixture of the unknown distribution of input data with the chosen OOD distribution.
+This choice depends on the specific task and is closely related to the choice of the samples used for the evaluation of OOD detection.
+Therefore in our experiments, we take $\nu$ to be the distribution chosen for the OOD evaluation, namely the uniform distribution whose support is a bounded hyperrectangle constructed from the training data.

 Choosing a distribution $\nu$ on the inputs allows us to define the \emph{predictor space} as the Hilbert space $L_2(\nu)$ with the norm distance: